bootdotdev/blog/content/python/python-vs-julia.md

 ## Is Python or Julia better for data science?

 Julia is faster when loading data in, which is very important for data scientists.
 Julia can also [work directly](https://www.analyticsvidhya.com/blog/2020/08/what-is-better-for-data-science-learning-and-work-julia-or-python/) with external libraries, including those in Python, C, and Fortran.
-Julia is better than Python when it comes to memory management, both by default and by allowing more manual control of it.
+Julia is better than Python when it comes to memory management, both by default and by allowing more granular control over it.

-Given Julia’s tendency towards being faster, making better use of multi-processing, and its mathematical appearance, many data scientists find Julia more comfortable and efficient to work with.
-Julia is definitely better than Python for data science when it comes to performance.
+Given Julia being faster, making better use of multi-processing, and its mathematical appearance, many data scientists find Julia more comfortable and efficient to work with.
+Julia is definitely better than Python for data science when it comes to *performance*.

-With that in mind, why did [3 out of 4 data professionals](https://www.kdnuggets.com/2020/01/python-preferred-languages-data-science.html) recommend those interested in becoming data scientists learn Python?
+With that in mind, why did [3 out of 4 data professionals](https://www.kdnuggets.com/2020/01/python-preferred-languages-data-science.html) recommend those interested in becoming data scientists [learn Python](https://boot.dev/learn/learn-python)?
 Could Python be the winner in a competition of Julia versus Python for data science?

 Python is truly omnipresent in the field of machine learning (which is often used in data science).
 Industry standards are set by Pytorch and Tensorflow.
 Not only that, but Python’s flexibility and all-purpose nature tend to serve data scientists better from initially collecting the data all the way to visualizing their findings.